Asthma Inhalers

 -

-As with all medications, side effects are possible from using inhalers.
+As with all medications, side effects are possible when using asthma inhalers.
 The symptoms and how serious they are can vary from person to person.
-If you use your inhaler as directed and with the right dose, you should not have any side effects.
+If you use your inhaler as directed and with the right dose, it will keep your chance of side effects as low as possible.

 If you experience your heart beating faster (tachycardia) or stronger than usual (palpitations), talk to your doctor right away.